Design-Dude/ddSpiral/README.md

 ![Screenshot](repository_images/object.svg)

 ### 2. Select a closed shape, like a rectangle, oval or any other custom closed path, and then run ddSpiral
-Selecting a closed path is basically the same as #1 but the experimental option 'Force into shape' becomes available.
+Selecting a closed path is basically the same as #1 but the experimental option _Force into shape_ becomes available.
 When checked, the spiral runs from top to bottom, roughly staying within the object's outer perimeter rather than inside the bounding box.

 ![Screenshot](repository_images/shape.svg)